stelzinga/MF/MGT_99.Legend.md

 All Profile Tree Items, in the order they appear in the Profile Tree as well as the Business Functions are explained in below sections, as is the definition of Process which is fundamental to the entire Venture.

 Each deliverable for each Profile Tree can have a number as well.
-The number is composed of the Profile Tree Item nr and then a new nr e.g.
+The number is composed of the Profile Tree Item nr and then a new nr e.g.,

 02.01.Activities as the deliverable within Profile Tree Item 02.Organising etc.

 The Legend, with the Profile as overarching Framework, has the highest number in the naming convention: 99.Legend.
 ________________________________________
 ## Process